MicrosoftLearning/ai-apps/README.md

 In some cases, depending on the app mode configuration, input to models (i.e. prompts) may be sent to third-party APIs.
 Specifically:

 - In **Chat Playground** and **Speech Playground**, when <u>not</u> using a generative AI model, keywords from prompts are sent to the [Wikipedia API](https://en.wikipedia.org/w/api.php) to retrieve relevant information from Wikipedia.
 Only text you explicitly enter into the chat API is sent to Wikipedia.
-- In **Speech Playground**, speech input is processed by the browser's native [Web Speech API](https://webaudio.github.io/web-speech-api/) implementation, which may send audio to a server for processing.
+- In **Ask Andrew** and **Speech Playground**, speech input is processed by the browser's native [Web Speech API](https://webaudio.github.io/web-speech-api/) implementation, which may send audio to a server for processing.
 Speech input must be explicitly enabled the first time you use it in the app.
 Only your audio spoken when the microphone is active is processed.

 ### Generative AI